aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

 `requested_token_type`:
 : REQUIRED - The value `urn:ietf:params:oauth:token-type:id-jag` indicates that an ID Assertion JWT is being requested.

+`audience`:
+: REQUIRED - The Issuer URL of the Resource Application's authorization server as defined in {{Section 2 of RFC8414}}.

 `resource`:
-: REQUIRED - The Issuer URL of the Resource Application's authorization server.
+: OPTIONAL - The Resource Identifier of the Resource Application's resource server as defined in {{Section 1.2 of RFC9728}}.

-`audience`:
-: The audience parameter MUST NOT be used to indicate the authorization server.

 `scope`:
 : OPTIONAL - The space-separated list of scopes at the Resource Application that is being requested.